yaiiow159/work-flow-go-server/document/api-documentation.md

 ## Implementation Notes

+1. All API endpoints require authentication except for `/auth/login`, `/auth/register`, and `/auth/google`.
+2. JWT tokens should be included in the `Authorization` header as `Bearer {token}`.
+3. The backend should validate the token for each authenticated request.
-1. All mock data should be replaced with actual API calls to the backend.
+4. User data should be associated with the authenticated user's ID.
-2. The backend should implement all endpoints described in this document.
-3. Error handling should be consistent across all endpoints.
+5. Error handling should be consistent across all endpoints.
-4. For file uploads, consider implementing progress indicators and file size limits.
+6. For file uploads, consider implementing progress indicators and file size limits.
-5. User settings should be persisted in the backend database.
-6. Consider implementing caching strategies for frequently accessed data like user settings.
+7. Environment-specific configuration should be managed through environment variables.
-7. Ensure proper validation of all input data both on the frontend and backend.
+8. Ensure proper validation of all input data both on the frontend and backend.
+9. Consider implementing refresh tokens for better security.